-&lt;sup>12 Article 6(3) GDPR; Article 5(2) EUDPR and Article 8(1) LED.
+&lt;sup>13 Article 6(3) of the GDPR; Article 5(2)of the EUDPR and Article 8(1) of the LED.

-&lt;sup>13 See also Recital 41 GDPR and Recital 23 EUDPR.
-These provisions complement the requirements of Article 7 and 8 of the Charter, as interpreted by the CJEU, according to which any interference must be be provided for by law which is clear, precise and foreseeable.
+&lt;sup>14 See also Recital 41 of the GDPR and Recital of the 23 of the EUDPR.
+These provisions complement the requirements of Article 7 and 8 of the Charter, as interpreted by the CJEU, according to which any interference must be provided for by law which is clear, precise and foreseeable.